 However, unlike other sweeteners, it comes in liquid form, which can make it challenging to use in some situations.
 There is a solution to that problem.
 You can now create honey powder to make this sweet treat easier to use and more versatile.
 Continue reading to find out how to do this and how to use the powder.

-How to Create Honey Powder
+How to Make Dried Honey Powder

 Honey powder is just dehydrated honey, so you will need to use a dehydrator or oven to make it.
 Start by spreading honey thinly on a piece of parchment paper or fruit puree sheet for the dehydrator.
 Try to spread it evenly, so it dehydrates at the same rate throughout.
 Keeping it in a thin layer cuts down on the time it takes and helps prevent issues during the process.